jigpu/linuxwacom-wiki-archive/wiki/Tablet_PC_Setup.md

         if [[ -e /sys/devices/platform/thinkpad_acpi/hotkey_tablet_mode ]]; then
             new=`cat /sys/devices/platform/thinkpad_acpi/hotkey_tablet_mode`

-Using these examples if your tablet pc Brand & model also reports the swivel hinge state you should be able to modify the script to work for you.
+Using these examples, if your tablet pc Brand & model also reports the swivel hinge state, you should be able to modify the script to work for you.

 See also [External applications](/wiki/External_applications "wikilink").